 UGI Corporation ("UGI") is a holding company that, through subsidiaries and affiliates, distributes, stores, transports and markets energy products and related services.
-In the United States, we (1) are the general partner and own limited partner interests in a retail propane marketing and distribution business; (2) own and operate natural gas and electric distribution utilities; (3) own all or a portion of electricity generation facilities; and (4) own and operate an energy marketing, midstream infrastructure, storage, natural gas gathering, natural gas production and energy services business.
-Internationally, we market and distribute propane and other liquefied petroleum gases ("LPG") in Europe.
+In the United States, we (1) are the general partner and own limited partner interests in a retail propane marketing and distribution business; (2) own and operate natural gas and electric distribution utilities; and (3) own and operate an energy marketing, midstream infrastructure, storage, natural gas gathering, natural gas production, electricity generation and energy services business.
+In Europe, we market and distribute propane and other liquefied petroleum gases ("LPG") and market energy products and services.
 We refer to UGI and its consolidated subsidiaries collectively as "the Company," "we" or "us."

 We conduct a domestic propane marketing and distribution business through AmeriGas Partners, L.P. ("AmeriGas Partners").
 AmeriGas Partners is a publicly traded limited partnership that conducts a national propane distribution business through its principal operating subsidiary AmeriGas Propane, L.P. ("AmeriGas OLP").
 AmeriGas Partners and AmeriGas OLP are Delaware limited partnerships.
 UGI's wholly owned second-tier subsidiary, AmeriGas Propane, Inc. (the "General Partner"), serves as the general partner of AmeriGas Partners and AmeriGas OLP.
 We refer to AmeriGas Partners and its subsidiaries together as the "Partnership" and the General Partner and its subsidiaries, including the Partnership, as "AmeriGas Propane."
-At September 30, 2016, the General Partner held a 1% general partner interest and a 25.3% limited partner interest in AmeriGas Partners and held an effective 27.1% ownership interest in AmeriGas OLP.
+At September 30, 2017, the General Partner held a 1% general partner interest and a 25.3% limited partner interest in AmeriGas Partners and held an effective 27.1% ownership interest in AmeriGas OLP.
 Our limited partnership interest in AmeriGas Partners comprises AmeriGas Partners Common Units ("Common Units").
 The remaining 73.7% interest in AmeriGas Partners comprises Common Units held by the public.
 The General Partner also holds incentive distribution rights that entitle it to receive distributions from AmeriGas Partners in excess of its 1% general partner interest under certain circumstances (see Note 14).

-Our wholly owned subsidiary, UGI Enterprises, Inc. ("Enterprises"), through subsidiaries, conducts (1) an LPG distribution business in France, Belgium, the Netherlands and Luxembourg ("UGI France"); (2) an LPG distribution business in central, northern and eastern Europe ("Flaga"); and (3) an LPG distribution business in the United Kingdom ("AvantiGas").
+Our wholly owned subsidiary, UGI Enterprises, LLC ("Enterprises") (formerly known as UGI Enterprises, Inc. prior to its merger with and into UGI Enterprises, LLC effective October 1, 2017), through subsidiaries, conducts (1) an LPG distribution business in France and in northern, central and eastern European countries, and (2) natural gas marketing businesses in France, Belgium and the United Kingdom, and a natural gas and electricity marketing business in the Netherlands.
+These businesses are conducted principally through our subsidiaries, UGI France SAS, Flaga GmbH ("Flaga") and AvantiGas Limited.
+We refer to our foreign operations collectively as "UGI International."

 On May 29, 2015, UGI France SAS (a Société par actions simplifiée) ("France SAS") (formerly UGI Bordeaux Holding), an indirect wholly owned subsidiary of UGI, purchased all of the outstanding shares of Totalgaz SAS (the "Totalgaz Acquisition"), a retail distributor of LPG in France.
-The retail LPG distribution business of Totalgaz SAS and its subsidiaries is referred to herein as "Finagaz" and is included in our UGI France reportable segment (see Notes 4 and 21).
-The retail LPG distribution business of UGI France prior to the Totalgaz Acquisition is also referred to herein as "Antargaz."
-In March 2016, we sold our LPG distribution business located in the Nantong region of China.
-The sale did not have a material impact on the consolidated financial statements.
-We refer to our foreign LPG operations collectively as "UGI International."
+The retail LPG distribution business of Totalgaz SAS and its subsidiaries is referred to herein as "Finagaz" and is included in our UGI International reportable segment (see Notes 4 and 21).
+The retail LPG distribution business of France SAS prior to the Totalgaz Acquisition is also referred to herein as "Antargaz."

-(Millions of dollars and euros, except per share amounts and where indicated otherwise)
+(Currency in millions, except per share amounts and where indicated otherwise)